Drivers Permits in Maryland

 - Proof of lawful presence in the U.S. (e.g. valid U.S. passport, Consular Report of Birth Abroad, employment authorization document).

 - 2 documents proving Maryland residency (e.g. utility bill, checking or savings account statement, cancelled check with imprinted name and address).

 If you're under 16 years old, you must also provide a completed Learner's Permit School Attendance Certification Form (Form DL-300) to an MVA official during the learner's permit application process.
 This form must be handed to the MVA in the sealed envelope provided by your school or county Home School coordinator if you were homeschooled.

-Your written MD permit exam will be computer-based and administered at your local MVA office.
+Your written MD learner's permit test will be computer-based and administered at your local MVA office.
 The written exam is based on information about Maryland traffic laws, road signs, and safe driving techniques discussed in the Maryland Driver’s Manual.

 There will be 25 questions on the exam, and you must answer 85% of these questions correctly to pass.
 In addition to taking and passing the exam, you will also be required to pass a vision test and pay the $50 fee.
 The learner's permit will be valid for 2 years from the day it was issued.